Georgia Tech Yellow Jacket Marching Band: RAT parents

-The original duty of RAT Parents was to haze freshman members of the band and enforce RAT Rules.
-The modern role of RAT Parents is to welcome freshman band members, teach them Georgia Tech and band traditions, help them adjust to life at Tech and in the band and to act as a friend and advisor to them.
+The duty of RAT Parents was to initiate freshman members of the band and enforce RAT Rules.
+The modern role of RAT Parents is to introduce freshman band members, teach them Georgia Tech and band traditions, help them adjust to life at Tech and in the band, act as a friend, and advisor to them.

 In the early days of the tradition, there was just a Rat Mom, who was always a male band member.
 Since the mid-1980s, there has been both a RAT Mom and a RAT Dad, the latter of which is always a female band member.
 Until 1990, the selection of Rat Parents was fairly informal.
 From 1990 to 1993, RAT Parents were selected by the band's executive board, partly to keep the decision in the hands of the students.
 When the executive board was dissolved in 1993, the selection was made by the director of bands following an interview process.
 More recently, RAT Parents are directly elected by the band as a whole.
 Beginning in 2022 the title of RAT Mom and RAT Dad was adapted into one title served by two individuals - RAT Parent.
 New RAT Parents are announced along with the new drum majors for the upcoming year.